Load Cell Stability – How It Can Kill Your Uncertainty Budget

 Figure 3: Expanded Uncertainty Budget with 0.05 % instability

-In this example, shown in Figure 3, the Reference Standard Stability still is the largest contribution to the Expanded uncertainty.
-However, the end-user can now actually claim 0.1 % of full scale and have a bit of room to maintain the accuracy from one calibration to the next.
-In fact, the instability can go as high as 0.077 % and they could still be within the 0.1 % of full scale!
+In this example, shown in Figure 3, the Reference Standard Stability (load cell stability) still is the most significant contribution to the Expanded uncertainty.
+However, the end-user can now claim 0.1 % of full scale and have room to maintain the accuracy from one calibration to the next.
+The instability can go as high as 0.077 %, and they could still be within the 0.1 % of full scale!

 Figure 4: Morehouse Calibration Grade Load Cells

-The Morehouse calibration grade load cell with PSD hand-held indicator will typically maintain an accuracy of 0.1 % of full-scale year over year with instability accounting for about 0.05 % of overall accuracy.
-If an accuracy of 0.05 % or better is required then we recommend a different meter, most likely either the Gauge Buster 2 or the Morehouse 4215.
+The Morehouse calibration grade load cell with G501F indicator will typically maintain accuracy of 0.1 % of full-scale year over year, with load cell stability accounting for about 0.05 % of overall accuracy.
+If an accuracy of 0.05 % or better is required, we recommend a different meter, most likely the C705P or the Morehouse 4215.

-Devices Calibrated in Accordance with the ASTM E74 Standard (Usually Metrological Grade Load Cells and Indicators)
+Devices Calibrated following the ASTM E74 Standard (Usually Metrological Grade Load Cells and Indicators)

-Note: This section can be used for the devices calibrated in accordance with ASTM E74 and used for ASTM E4 and other calibrations for determination of the CMC uncertainty.
-The ASTM E4 Annex gives additional detail on how to calculate the measurement uncertainty for the ASTM E4 verification/calibration.
+Note: This section can be used for the devices calibrated following ASTM E74 and for ASTM E4 and other calibrations to determine the CMC uncertainty.
+The ASTM E4 Annex gives additional detail on calculating the measurement uncertainty for the ASTM E4 verification/calibration.

 The contributions for the CMC uncertainty are: